then, the Fund has insured more than 4,600 UST sites and 13,000 tanks.

 The Advisory Committee includes a variety of professionals from the

 are representatives from the Department of Natural Resources and the

 Department of Agriculture.
 The chairman is Mr. Steve Ayers, Ayers Oil Company.

-is financed primarily with a fee assessed on each load of petroleum
+is financed primarily with a fee of $20 per 8,000 gallons, assessed on each load of petroleum

 brought into Missouri.
 Annual fees are also charged for insurance

 The PSTIF Board currently contracts with a private company, Williams

 & Company Consulting, Inc., to provide Third Party Administration

 for insurance coverage, sending renewal notices, receiving and processing